CDH-SC/clo3/README.md

 ... command.
 Now, to introduce you to our dependency structure, let's check where our package manager is obtaining the dependency information.

 They can be found in the package.json files of Angular's & the API's root directory.
-Check them out by either opening these files in a text editor or run a command to view the particular segment of these two files from which our package manager is getting the required information.
+Check them out by either opening these files in a text editor or by executing a command to print in your terminal the particular segment of these two files from which our package manager is getting the required information.

-** So where is NPM locating Dependency Information? **
+__So where is NPM locating Dependency Information?__

 <details>

   <summary> Locate and Open the Files NPM is Using </summary>

-	1.	`cd ../clo-angular && vim package.json`
+`cd ../clo-angular && vim package.json`
 >___Backtrack to the project's root direct then move into angular's root directory, and open up the file (we use vim here but you can use whichever text editor you're most comfortable with.___

-	2. Take note of the dependencies & devDependencies section, these are angular's dependencies and all the key-value pairs listed here is where our package manager is reading from in the second script.
+Take note of the dependencies & devDependencies section, these are angular's dependencies and all the key-value pairs listed here is where our package manager is reading from in the second script.

-	3.	`:q!`
+`:q!`
 >___Exit the vim editor.___

-	4. Repeat this process for checking out the API's dependencies, subsiting the API's root folder in for step 1.
+Now you can repeat this process for checking out the API's dependencies, subsiting the API's root folder in for step 1.
 </details>

 <details>

-  <summary> Output Dependency List to Command Line from Files NPM is Using </summary>
+  <summary> View File Contents NPM is Using from Command Line </summary>